MrSnyder/development-cheatsheets/README.md

 # Introduction

-Assorted braindumps for software development-related topics and technologies.
+Assorted braindumps for great software development-related topics and technologies.